pradoprojects/Project-APB/README.md

 <section>
 <div align="justify">
 <p>
-I and two undergrad students working under my supervision planned, proposed and carried out this project.
 The project aimed at Brazilian high-school-level students who wished to learn code.
 The project focused on developing their algorithmic thinking - rather than just learning a programming language in the traditional way.
 </p>

 <p>